Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Adults-Only Spaces Are Clearly Separated (18+)

-Adult-only areas can include lounges, pools, and dining venues, depending on the ship.
-Even on a very family-friendly cruise line, these spaces feel intentionally quiet and well-enforced, which is something we’ve appreciated cruising as adults without kids.
+Adult-only areas typically include lounges, bars, pools, and specialty coffee spots, depending on the ship.
+Even on a very family-focused cruise line, these spaces feel noticeably quieter and well-enforced, which we’ve appreciated while cruising as adults without kids.

 You Can Get a Character Wake-Up Call Onboard